mockito/mockito-kotlin/README.md

 Whenever MockitoKotlin needs to create an instance of `MyClass`, this function is called, giving you ultimate control over how these instances are created.

+These instance creators work on a per-file basis: for each of your test files you will need to register them again.

 ### Argument Matchers

 Using higher-order functions, you can write very clear expectations about expected values.